TVXQ: 2012–2013: Groundbreaking success in Japan, Catch Me, Time and touring

 TVXQ returned to South Korea in September 2012 to release their sixth Korean album Catch Me, followed by the announcement of their first world tour, the Live World Tour: Catch Me.
 Catch Me was released online on September 24 and on September 26 through normal commercial outlets.
 It became Yunho and Changmin's second number-one album and TVXQ's fifth number-one album in South Korea, and maintained its number-one position on the Gaon Albums Chart for three weeks.
 On November 26, TVXQ released Humanoids, the repackage of Catch Me, which also peaked at number one.
-Two days after the reissue's release, S.M.
-Entertainment and JYJ dropped their lawsuits against each other and reached a settlement, ending their three-year legal dispute.
-As part of the agreement, both parties stated that they would no longer interfere with each other's activities, and it was agreed upon that JYJ's contracts with S.M.
-Entertainment had ended in July 2009.
+Two days after the reissue's release, SM Entertainment and JYJ dropped their lawsuits against each other and reached a settlement, ending their three-year legal dispute.
+As part of the agreement, both parties stated that they would no longer interfere with each other's activities, and it was agreed upon that JYJ's contracts with SM Entertainment had ended in July 2009.

 On January 16, 2013, TVXQ announced on their official Japanese site the release of their sixth Japanese album Time for March 6.
 The album became their fastest selling studio album to date, selling over 277,000 copies in its first month of release.

 Its lead single, "Catch Me -If You Wanna-", sold over 137,000 copies, and topped the Oricon Weekly Singles Chart, making the group the first foreign artist to have had twelve number ones on Oricon.
 In March the group took part in the TRF tribute album TRF Tribute Album Best for TRF's 20th anniversary.
 They sang a cover of "survival dAnce ~no no cry more~" and were the only Koreans to participate on the album.

 TVXQ set several records with their Time tour, which commenced at the Saitama Super Arena in April 2013.
 The duo became the first K-pop artist and the fourth foreign artist to embark on a five-dome tour, and were the first foreign musical act to perform at the Nissan Stadium as a headlining artist.
 The tour attracted a record audience of 850,000 people.
 The tour grossed US$90 million, breaking Tone's record.
 On December 26–27, 2013, TVXQ held two concerts titled Time Slip at the Korea International Exhibition Center in Ilsanseo-gu, South Korea to celebrate their tenth anniversary.